Student in headset speaks into microphone in interpreter suite

 Course highlights

-• Learn from dedicated, expert researchers from the School of Languages and Applied Linguistics who specialise in areas including language and gender, English as a transnational language, the language of mental health, professional communication, sociolinguistics and translation
+- Be taught by dedicated, expert researchers from the School of Education, Languages and Linguistics who specialise in areas including language and gender, English as a transnational language, the language of mental health, professional communication, sociolinguistics and translation

 Options to customise your degree